All Categories

 1. The Story – When a Help‑Desk Intern Became a "Bank President"

-Tuesday, 09:23 AM – Senior fraud analyst Jennifer Walsh sees an alert: help‑desk intern Michael Chen just approved a $2.7 million wire to a crypto exchange (an irreversible cash-out channel).
+Tuesday, 09:23 AM – Senior fraud analyst Jennifer Walsh sees an alert: help‑desk intern Michael Chen just approved a $2.7 USD million wire to a crypto exchange (an irreversible cash-out channel).
 Must be a glitch; Michael only resets passwords… right?

 Jennifer checks the logs.
 Michael's login passed MFA and, shockingly, carried wire approval rights.
 She dives into the IAM audit trail (Identity and Access Management system, a ledger of every login, role grant, and permission change) and finds a slow-burn nightmare.
 Over six months an attacker quietly hijacked Michael's credentials, stacking roles (adding them one by one) and permission creeping their way to executive power.